kinda/kinda-pdf-document/README.md

 You see that there are two variables in the text.
 They will be replaced by real values when the PDF is rendered.
 For now, a few variables are supported:

-  - `reportTitle`: can be specified when you create a KindaDocument,
+  - `documentTitle`: can be specified when you create a document,
   - `pageNumber`: current page number,
   - `numberOfPages`: how many pages the document have.

-Just wrap the variable in double braces `{{reportTitle}}` and that's all.
+Just wrap the variable in double braces `{{documentTitle}}` and that's all.

 So, there is a header now.
 You can also add a footer: